-Our advisory fee for the three months ended March 31, 2020 and 2019, was computed at 0.70% of our average invested real estate assets, as derived from our condensed consolidated balance sheets.
-Based upon a review of our advisory fee and other general and administrative expenses, as compared to an industry peer group, the advisory fee computation remained unchanged for 2020, as compared to the last three years.
+Our advisory fee for the three months ended March 31, 2021 and 2020, was computed at 0.70% of our average invested real estate assets, as derived from our condensed consolidated balance sheets.
+Based upon a review of our advisory fee and other general and administrative expenses, as compared to an industry peer group, the advisory fee computation remained unchanged for 2021, as compared to the last three years.
 The average real estate assets for advisory fee calculation purposes exclude certain items from our condensed consolidated balance sheet such as, among other things, accumulated depreciation, cash and cash equivalents, lease receivables, deferred charges and other assets.
 The advisory fee is payable quarterly, subject to adjustment at year-end based upon our audited financial statements.
-Advisory fees incurred and paid (or payable) to UHS amounted to approximately \$1.0 million for each of the three months ended March 31, 2020 and 2019 and were based upon average invested real estate assets of \$581 million and \$554 million, respectively.
+Advisory fees incurred and paid (or payable) to UHS amounted to approximately \$1.1 million and \$1.0 million for the three months ended March 31, 2021 and 2020, and were based upon average invested real estate assets of \$607 million and \$581 million, respectively.

-Share Ownership: As of March 31, 2020 and December 31, 2019, UHS owned 5.7% of our outstanding shares of beneficial interest.
+Share Ownership: As of March 31, 2021 and December 31, 2020, UHS owned 5.7% of our outstanding shares of beneficial interest.

 SEC reporting requirements of UHS: UHS is subject to the reporting requirements of the SEC and is required to file annual reports containing audited financial information and quarterly reports containing unaudited financial information.
-Since the aggregate revenues generated from the UHS-related tenants comprised 32% and 31% of our consolidated revenues during the three-month periods ended March 31, 2020 and 2019, respectively, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website.
+Since the aggregate revenues generated from the UHS-related tenants comprised 36% and 32% of our consolidated revenues during the three-month periods ended March 31, 2021 and 2020, respectively, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website.
 These filings are the sole responsibility of UHS and are not incorporated by reference herein.

-(3) Dividends
+(3) Dividends and Equity Issuance Program

-Dividends:
+Dividends and dividend equivalents:

-During the first quarter of 2020, we declared and paid dividends of approximately \$9.4 million, or \$.685 per share, which were paid on March 31, 2020.
-We declared and paid dividends of approximately \$9.3 million, or \$.675 per share, during the first quarter of 2019.
+During the first quarter of 2021, we declared and paid dividends of approximately \$9.6 million, or \$.695 per share.
+We declared and paid dividends of approximately \$9.4 million, or \$.685 per share, during the first quarter of 2020.
+Dividend equivalents, which were applicable to shares of unvested restricted stock, were accrued during the first quarter of 2021 and will be paid upon vesting of the restricted stock.